kabo-dev/kabo-dev/README.md

 ### A passionate developer from the US

-- 🔭 I'm currently working on **Mobile Detailing Website and Learning**
+- 🔭 I'm currently working on a **Mobile Detailing Website and Learning**

 - 🌱 I'm currently learning **Python**